“When the world says ‘give up’, hope says ‘try it one more time’.”

 Groopman writes, “Belief and expectation–– the key elements of hope––can block pain by releasing the brain’s endorphins and enkephalins, mimicking the effects of morphine.
 In some cases, hope can also have important effects on fundamental physiological processes like respiration, circulation and motor function.”

 Hope is also a natural stress reliever, which strengthens our immune system.
 Beyond physiological benefits, hope improves social relationships, makes you more resilient and willing to take chances to progress in your life and to broaden your horizons.
-More importantly, being hopeful quite simply makes you a happier person who can glean wisdom and joy from every experience.
+More importantly, being hopeful makes you a happier person who can glean wisdom from every experience.

-Now, being hopeful doesn’t suggest that we should bury our heads in the sand and become Pollyannas.
-Instead, it means that we should have the maturity and foresight to understand what exactly we’re dealing with are but open enough to believe that things will improve and get better.
-In other words, we need to balance our inner scientist with our inner dreamer.
+Being hopeful, however, doesn’t suggest that we should bury our heads in the sand and become Pollyannas.
+We should have the maturity and foresight to understand what exactly we’re dealing with are, while also knowing that things will improve and get better.

 Shane Lopez, author of the book Making Hope Happen, says that there is a profound difference between hoping and wishing.
 Wishing denotes a passive stance, while hope represents an active one.
 He says, “Wishing is the fantasy that everything is going to turn out okay.
 Hoping, on the other hand, is actually showing up for the hard work.”